One decision.

 One choice.

-Every viable path was put on the table — including the ones being avoided.
-The tension wasn't a lack of good ideas.
-It was knowing which idea to back — and which to leave alone.
+Every viable path was put on the table including those being avoided.
+There was an abundance of good ideas.
+The Founder’s desk was engaged to advice which was the one to back and which to leave alone.

 The Trade-offs That Mattered